shanifahammed/Project-Status/WMO.md

       OR
 - [ ] Add a dropdown of member list in the Send SMS page.
 Use a radio button to switch between member & normal SMS.

+## Area
+- [ ] Add entries - Area name, area code (selected automatically), date and amount.
+- [ ] Add an area ( Area name & area code) - New page or included in the above page
+- [ ] Report to show the income from selected area or code for the selected date (to/from)

-The newest updated solution file : https://we.tl/t-kjLvz4mqgX
+The newest updated solution file : https://we.tl/t-sCdKYjSUSb